Guidelines for an F-1 Scholar.

 - Obtain a Letter of Employment by completing the Letter of Employment Request Form.
 Once you submit the form, you will receive an e-mail when the letter is ready to be picked up.
 Please allow 2-3 days for your request to be processed.

-- Have your Letter of Employment signed by the supervisor listed on the letter
+- Have your Letter of Employment signed by the supervisor listed on the letter.

 - Complete Form SS-5.
 If you need help filling out this form, please see someone in International Student Services.

 - Bring the following documents to the Social Security Office in Ogdensburg, NY.
-During the beginning of each semester ISS will provide periodic transportation to the Social Security Office.

 - Completed Form SS-5